 There are a number of ways to travel to this iconic natural landmark, such as taking the train (KTM) or bus to Taman Negara.
 However, the KTM station will merely stop at the nearest point to Taman Negara, which is the Jerantut station about an hour’s drive away from the destination.

-Therefore, most travelers would actually opt to take the bus to Taman Negara, which will make pick-up and drop offs a few different locations, in Taman Negara like the Mawar Restaurant and Han Rainforest Resort.
+Therefore, most travelers would actually opt to take the bus to Taman Negara, which will make pickups and drop offs in a few different locations in Taman Negara like the Wan Cafe and Han Rainforest Resort.
 However, you can only get the bus to Taman Negara at a couple of selected locations like the Jetty Kuala Besut, Hotel Mandarin Pacific at Jalan Sultan, Kuala Lumpur and the Mariamman Building near the Pasar Seni LRT station.

-There are several locations where most of the bus to Taman Negara will make drop offs to, such as at the Mawar Restaurant and Han Rainforest Resort.
-Some of the buses that provides the services for those routes include the Han Travel Coach and NSK Hotel & Travel Coach.
+There are several locations where most of the bus to Taman Negara will make drop offs to, such as at the Wan Cafe and Han Rainforest Resort.
+Some of the buses that provide the services for those routes include the Han Travel Coach and NSK Hotel & Travel Coach.

 However, the buses will not all stop at the same location, for example: